 Designed indigenously, the Tata Safari Storme GS800 has been tested through different terrains across the country.

-The Indian army has made an initial contract calls for delivery of 3,192 units of the Tata Safari Storme 4X4.
+In 2017, the Indian army made a contract calls for delivery of 3,192 units of the Tata Safari Storme 4X4.

 It’s definitely a day of pride at Tata Motors, as the Pune-based carmaker has inked a contract with the Indian Armed Forces.
 Under the contract, the company will supply 3,192 units of the Tata Safari Storme 4X4 to the army.
 All SUV units will be made available under a new category – GS800 (General Service 800).
 The Safari Storme 4×4 has proved its mettle by fulfilling three basic criteria of the Indian Ministry of Defence (MOD) – hard roofs, air conditioning and minimum payload capacity of 800kgs.